Adirdavi/MyGame/README.md

-# Endless Runner Game
+# Endless Driving Game

-This repository contains the code for a simple **Endless Runner Game** designed as part of a homework assignment.
+This repository contains the code for a simple **Endless Driving Game** designed as part of a homework assignment.
 The game is a three-lane road race where the player avoids obstacles and survives as long as possible.

 ## Features